 Because krill oil has EPA and DHA (the “fish oils”), people often wonder if krill oil can lower cholesterol levels – and other issues of heart disease.
 In one 3 month study involving 120 people with high cholesterol, Krill oil lowered cholesterol more than compared to a placebo.
 It also lowered “bad cholesterol” (LDL) and raised “good cholesterol” (HDL).

-To get these results, people were given 1-1.5 grams of krill oil a day.
+To get these results, people were given 1-1.5 grams of krill oil daily.
 At 3 grams a day, krill oil also appeared to lower triglycerides and glucose levels.

 The Krill oil used in this study was Neptune Krill oil.